How to Reduce the Cost of Quality Assurance?

 • Tools: Popular tools include Selenium, Appium, JUnit, and Cypress for web and mobile automation.

-• CI/CD Integration: Mechanize testing as part of your Continuous Integration/Continuous Delivery (CI/CD) pipeline for quicker feedback loops.
+• CI/CD Integration: In fact, incorporate into your Continuous Integration/Continuous Delivery (CI/CD) cycle the automation of tests for faster feedback loops.

 3. Optimize Resource Allocation